tonethar/IGME-430-Fall-2024/projects/project-1.md

 - (-15%) **client.html** requirements not met
 - (-25%) **admin.html** requirements not met
 - (-2%) each `npm test` error
-- (-??%) code errors, other missing requirements or violations of
+- (-??%) code errors, other missing requirements or violations of coding standards